Financial Support

 California Residency

 U.S. citizens who are not residents of California are expected to take the steps necessary to gain residency during their first year.
-Some examples of what is required to obtain residency in California include: Registering to vote and voting in California elections; filing California state income taxes; registering your car in and obtaining a driver's license from the State of California; designating California as your permanent address and establishing and maintaining active bank accounts in California and closing all out-of-state accounts.
+Some examples of what is required to obtain residency in California include: registering to vote and voting in California elections; filing California state income taxes; registering your car in and obtaining a driver's license from the State of California; designating California as your permanent address; and establishing and maintaining active bank accounts in California and closing all out-of-state accounts.
 Nonresident tuition for the period during which students are establishing California residency (first year) is also covered by the department.
-Residency is handled by the Office of the Registrar and further information can be obtained at their website: http://registrar.berkeley.edu/Residency/legalinfo.html.
+Residency is handled by the Office of the Registrar and further information can be obtained at their website: https://registrar.berkeley.edu/tuition-fees-residency/residency-for-tuition-purposes/

 Fellowships

-Berkeley and Chancellors Fellowships – awarded to outstanding applicants to doctoral programs in all fields;
+Berkeley and Chancellor's Fellowships – awarded to outstanding applicants to doctoral programs in all fields;

-All prospective students are urged to apply for any extramural predoctoral fellowships for which they may be eligible, including those from the National Science Foundation, Ford Foundation, Department of Defense and, private and corporate fellowships.
+All prospective students are urged to apply for any extramural predoctoral fellowships for which they may be eligible, including those from the National Science Foundation, Ford Foundation, Department of Defense, and private and corporate fellowships.